-BRUNO SROKA HOW TO CHOOSE YOUR SURF FOIL TIPS, 3x WORLD CHAMPION IN KITESURF :
+THE ADVICE OF BRUNO SROKA, 3x WORLD CHAMPION IN KITESURF :

-Having good skills in waves SUP makes the discipline of foil SUP more accessible.
-In addition, it is good to start the foil in SUP because the stand up paddle board is larger than a kite or surf foil board.
+Having a good base in SUP Surf makes the discipline of SUP foil more accessible.
+In addition, it is advisable to start the foil in SUP Foil as the stand up paddle board is larger than a kite foil or surf foil board.
 It provides more stability.
-The volume of the board also makes it possible to paddle as on a classic stand up paddle.
-Then acquire lift on the waves and fly without having to stand up at the same time.
+The volume of the board also makes it possible to row standing up like on a classic paddle.
+To then gain speed on the waves and fly without having to stand up at the same time.

-Foil discipline can be dangerous, several precautions must be taken before launching.
+The discipline of SUP Foil can be dangerous, several precautions are to be taken before launching.

-- Choose a deserted spot or one with very little surfing around you.
+- Choose a deserted spot or one with very few surfers around.

-- Plan a spot where there is enough bottom. (the longer your mast is, more you need the bottom)
+- Provide a spot where there is enough background (the longer your mast will be, the more background is needed).

-- During the launch, remember to position the foil upside down behind you and slide it in your back until it is deep enough to turn the board over and start paddling.
+- When launching, remember to position your foil upside down behind you and slide it onto your back until there is enough bottom to turn the board over and start rowing.

-- Start with a medium sized wing like the SROKA L 1500 wing.
+- Start with a medium sized fin such as the L 1500 fin from SROKA.

-Once on the water, standing on the SUP, the position of the feet is very important because the foil requires a higher positioning accuracy than on a wave paddle.
-Placement errors in foil are more difficult to correct.
+Once on the water, standing on the SUP Foil, the position of the feet is very important because the foil requires a higher positioning accuracy than on a SUP Surf.
+Foil placement errors are more difficult to correct.
 To avoid this, the rear foot is located above or slightly in front of the mast and the front foot is located just in front of the front fin.
-The shoulder spacing must be the same as the distance between your feet.
+The distance between your shoulders should be about the same as the distance between your feet.
 We have developed a board with different colours on the deck to help you better locate where to position your feet at the start.